AdguardTeam/KnowledgeBaseVPN/docs/general/set-up-adguard-vpn-on-your-router.md

     :::note

     The next steps may vary depending on your router.
 We have used the Keenetic router as an example.
+Note

     :::

 1. In your admin page, go to the router settings.
 1. Enable *VPN Client* and click *Add VPN server*.
-1. Select IPsec-client (it may be called IKE; not L2TP/IPsec).
+1. Select IPsec-client (it may for some router brands be called IKE; not L2TP/IPsec).
 1. Enter the credentials you created in step 3.

     ![Enter the credentials *mobile_border](https://cdn.adguardvpn.com/content/kb/vpn/general/vpn_connection.jpg)